xn4224nx/Learning-Rust/README.md

 4. [Rust in Action](https://github.com/rust-in-action) - Introduces the Rust programming language by exploring numerous systems programming concepts and techniques.

+5. [Practical Rust Projects](https://github.com/Apress/Practical-Rust-Projects-2nd-ed.) - Go beyond the basics and build complete applications using the Rust programming language, updated for Rust 2021 edition.
+The applications you'll build over the course of this book include a high-performance web client, an embedded computer (for a robot, for example), a game, a serverless web app, and an application that incorporates AI and machine learning.

 ## Future Resources

-Some viable books to use in future learing
+Some viable books to use in future learning:

 1. [Hands-on Rust: Effective Learning through 2D Game Development and Play](https://github.com/thebracket/HandsOnRust) - Each chapter in this book presents hands-on, practical projects ranging from “Hello, World” to building a full dungeon crawler game.